Day 1 UK to Tokyo

 Start your trip to Mt.
 Fuji.
-Climb up to the 5th station by coach, about 2,300 meters above sea level.
-Your tour continues to Takayama for a two night stay, stopping en-route to visit the Daio Wasabi Farm, to see how this famous Japanese ingredient is grown.
+Climb up to the 5th station by coach, about 2,300 metres above sea level.
+Your tour continues to Takayama for a two night stay with dinner each evening, stopping en-route to visit the Daio Wasabi Farm, to see how this famous Japanese ingredient is grown.

 Day 6 Takayama (BD)

-After breakfast, enjoy a full day tour of Takayama including visits to Takayama-Jinya, Matsuri no Mori, Kamisannomachi Street and the Folk Craft Museum.
+After breakfast, enjoy a full day city tour, including visits to Takayama-Jinya, Matsuri no Mori, Kamisannomachi Street and the Folk Craft Museum.

 Day 7 Takayama to Shirakawago to Kanazawa (B)